Using a Google Cloud Service Account with Analytics Canvas

 The recommended method for accessing Google BigQuery and Google Cloud Storage within applications is to use a Google Cloud Service Account, which belongs to an application rather to an individual user.

-This article shows you how to generate your Service Account and provide access to your Google Cloud Platform services within Analytics Canvas.
+This article shows you how to generate or find your Service Account and how to provide access to your Google Cloud Platform services.

 You may share the credentials with users within your organization or with your agency.
 The credentials only need to be created once, however each user will need to apply the credentials to their own instance of Analytics Canvas.